Skip navigation

 • Losing interest in once-enjoyed activities or becoming socially isolated.

 • Becoming dishonest or secretive, aggressive, moody, or temperamental.
 People who have an alcohol addiction will try to hide it.
-One reason for hiding it can have to do with the person's denial system, which appears to grow alongside the actual addiction.
-In other words, hiding and/or lying about using can be a defense mechanism for the purpose of keeping the addiction alive and thriving.
+One reason for hiding it can be the person's denial system, which appears to grow alongside the addiction.
+In other words, concealing and lying about using can be a defense mechanism to keep the addiction alive and thriving.

 • Craving alcohol, such as drinking first thing in the morning.

-• Spending an inordinate amount of time thinking about drinking, acquiring alcohol and recovering from hangovers.
+• Spending excessive time thinking about drinking, acquiring alcohol and recovering from hangovers.

 What are the physical signs and symptoms of alcohol addiction?